93% of Google searches now end without a click

 - Consistent NAP (Name, Address, Phone) across every channel

-- Brand mentions on other authoritative sites (not just backlinks - plain mentions count too)
+- Brand mentions on other authoritative sites (plain mentions count, not just backlinks)

 5. E-E-A-T: Experience, Expertise, Authoritativeness, Trust

-Google extended E-A-T (Expertise, Authoritativeness, Trust) into E-E-A-T in 2024 - adding Experience.
+Google extended E-A-T (Expertise, Authoritativeness, Trust) into E-E-A-T in 2024 by adding Experience.
 This matters even more for AI search in 2026.

-- Name your authors on every article (no “Editorial Team” - real names + bios)
+- Name your authors on every article (no “Editorial Team”, real names plus bios)

 - Author schema markup (